Neumorphism: Characteristics and purpose

 Neumorphism is a form of minimalism characterized by a soft and light look, often using pastel colors with low contrast.
 Elements are usually the same color as the background, and are only distinguished by shadows and highlights surrounding the element.
 This gives the elements the appearance that they are "protruding" from the background, or that they are dented into it.

 Designers may like the look and feel of neumorphism because it provides a middle ground between skeuomorphism and flat design.
 Specifically, it aims to look plausibly realistic, while still looking clean and adhering to minimalism.

 Criticism

 Neumorphism has received criticism from UI designers, notably for its lack of accessibility, difficulty in implementation, low contrast, and incompatibility with certain brands.
-Partly because of these accessibility issues, takeup of neumorphism by designers had quickly declined by 2021, instead glassmorphism has emerged as a popular aesthetic in the early and mid 2020s.
+Partly because of these accessibility issues, takeup of neumorphism by designers had quickly declined by 2021, and instead glassmorphism had emerged as a popular aesthetic in the early and mid-2020s.